CCMatson/weather-api-ts/README.md

 #  Weather App
-## Built with React, Typescript, and Weather Api
+## Built with React, Typescript, and a Weather Api

 ## Link: [Deployed weather app](https://weather-api-ts.netlify.app/)

 #### This app gets data from Open Weather Api.
-It includes calls to two endpoings, one to get geocoding data and the other to the hourly forecast.
+As a user, you can input the name of a city and the app will return up to five options to chose from.
+Once the user selects a city, the weather forecast will be displayed.
+This app includes calls to two endpoings: one to get geocoding data and the other to the hourly forecast.

 ![Screenshot of app showing the weather in San Fransisco, CA](https://i.imgur.com/LvyZvDq.png)